 The following policies apply to all undergraduate students unless more restrictive rules are included as part of special admission conditions or more restrictive rules have been approved for a program, department, or college.

 Reapplication and readmission to the University does not affect academic standing, except in the case where a student is suspended and reapplies after sitting out the required time.
+Upon readmission and academic advising, the student's academic standing will be changed to Academic Warning.
 Students are responsible for knowing their academic standing and the regulations that apply.
 Students who do not abide by the regulations governing their particular status may be required to reduce their academic load or withdraw from the University.

 A student in good standing who earns a total institutional GPA between 1.00 and 1.99 at the end of any fall or spring semester will be placed on academic warning.
 This status will not prevent the student from taking courses during the subsequent semester.